moeadmin2/terraform-nginx-demo/README.md

 This is the README for the assignment.
-I will state the notes
+Please see main.tf for comments